Wayfinders aims to make learning and succeeding easy for students but the process can be overwhelming for families.

 How do you choose which students and families can participate in Wayfinders?

-We invite all students whose families meet the low-income requirement.
+We invite a variety of students to participate.
+Our students are new to Canada, involved with Child & Family Services, come from Northern communities and/or whose families meet the low-income requirement.
 Research has shown that these students most need and would most benefit from a little extra support on their way to academic, community and personal success.

 What is a Student Parent Support Worker?